wminshew/emrysdocs/content/docs/suppliers/config.md

       ### NOTE: if included, MUST use the '$DEVICE' flag, as shown below
       mining-command: [command] --cuda_devices $DEVICE --server [server]
         --user [user] --port [port]

+## Using emrys

+Once emrys is configured, learn how to [connect to the network](/docs/suppliers/connect).